-For maximum performance and overall service life for your RV; inspect your roof regularly.
-Also, keep the roof clean and free of oils and debris will give you maximum years of protection and performance.
-Touch up any damaged areas caused by branch or limbs immediately to prevent additional substrate deterioration.
+For maximum performance and overall service life for your RV, inspect your roof regularly.
+Also, keep the roof clean and free of oils and debris to give you maximum years of protection and performance.
+Touch up any damaged areas caused by branches or limbs immediately to prevent additional substrate deterioration.

-- Ensure Proper Drainage: By periodic inspections of the roof surface and by cleaning any leaves, twigs and other debris that may accumulate over time you will be extending years to your roof system.
-Ponding water on the surface of the system will increase the probability of moisture entering the structure BUT only as a result of a puncture or cut caused by damage.
-RVroofmagic will withstand ponding water 365 days a year.
+- Ensure Proper Drainage: By periodic inspections of the roof surface and by cleaning any leaves, twigs and other debris that may accumulate over time, you will be extending years to your roof system.
+Ponding water on the surface of the system will increase the probability of moisture entering the structure BUT only as a result of a puncture or cut caused by physical damage.
+RvRoofmagic will withstand ponding water 365 days a year.

-- Limit foot traffic: RVroofmagic will certainly take light traffic but we do not recommend heavy foot traffic.
-Any unprotected areas of the system are more susceptible to damage from constant foot traffic.
+- Limit foot traffic: RvRoofmagic will certainly take light traffic, but we do not recommend heavy foot traffic.
+Any unprotected areas of the surface are more susceptible to damage from constant foot traffic.

-- Avoid harming and/or breaking down RVroofmagic by exposing the finished coating to harsh chemicals particularly those containing petroleum products.
+- Avoid harming and/or breaking down RvRoofmagic by exposing the finished coating to harsh chemicals, particularly those containing petroleum products.
 A mild detergent or Simple Green are all that is needed.
-Many of the RV cleaners sold in RV retail stores can also be used.
-Refrain from using solvents, and caution when using grease for lubricating your AC or vent hinges.
+Many RV cleaners sold in RV retail stores can also be used.
+Refrain from using solvents and use caution when using grease for lubricating your AC or vent hinges.
 Prolonged exposure to these materials will cause swelling and possible degradation of the system if spills are not removed.

 - Avoid puncturing the system.
 Be sure to protect the roof from puncture and any abrasion.
 In the event of damage.
 Clean roof thoroughly to remove any dirt and recoat effected area.

-- When snow is on the surface use only a plastic shovel to avoid cutting into the membrane Most snow removal damage would occur when shoveling around your ac and vents.
+- When snow is on the surface, use only a plastic shovel to avoid cutting into the membrane.
+Most snow removal damage occurs when shoveling around your AC and vents.

 - Bi-Annual (twice a year) roof maintenance and inspection is suggested for your RV roof.
-This is not only to inspect the roof coating but the entire roof noting any maintenance issued related to drainage roof vent and other penetrations; the likely areas for future roof issues.
+This is not only to inspect the roof coating, but the entire roof, noting any maintenance issues related to drainage roof vents and other penetrations; likely areas for future roof issues.

 - Inspect the roof deck from the underside for evidence of leaks, deteriorated decking, structural cracks, movement or other deficiencies.
 Parapets and edgings should also be examined for evidence of cracking, deterioration and moisture infiltration.

-- Examine the roof for severely ponded conditions, debris, and any other damage that may allow moisture to infiltrate.
-The roof should be examined in areas where damages have been identified for punctures, tears or loose coating.
+- Examine the roof for severely ponded conditions, debris, and any other damage that may allow moisture to collect.
+The roof should be examined in areas where damages have previously been identified for punctures, tears or loose coating.

-- Our Roof Protect roof cleaner was field tested to be compatible with the RvRoofMagic and won’t void the warranty.
-We suggest two cleanings a year
+- Our Roof Protect roof cleaner was field tested to be compatible with RvRoofMagic and won’t void the warranty.
+We suggest two cleanings a year.

-- If any tears or blisters are found, then it is important to document where these are on the surface to see if they become recurring issues or not.
+- If any tears or blisters are found, it is important to document where these are on the surface to see whether they become recurring issues.

 - Stains: If coated surface has discolored, consider recoating the roof to refresh it.